 - Release Date

-Of course, Fright Night Part 2 contains plenty of moments plagued by sequelitis, where the filmmakers employ some standard Hollywood sequel-isms as an excuse to once more explore Holland’s likable characters.
+Of course, Fright Night Part 2 contains plenty of moments plagued by sequelitis, where the filmmakers employ some Hollywood sequel-isms as an excuse to explore Holland’s likable characters once more.
 Holland, busy shooting Child’s Play (1988) with his Fright Night star Chris Sarandon, gave up director duties to Tommy Lee Wallace, a frequent collaborator with John Carpenter and helmer of the destined-to-fail-but-nonetheless-underrated Halloween III: Season of the Witch (1982).
-Wallace co-wrote the script with Tim Metcalfe and Miguel Tejada-Flores, and he delivers solid production value and excellent use of his widescreen frame.
+Wallace co-wrote the script with Tim Metcalfe and Miguel Tejada-Flores, and he delivers solid production values and excellent use of his widescreen frame.
 In a setup carbon-copied from the original, Part 2 has just enough details switched around to make it interesting.
 When the film opens, several years have passed since high-schooler Charlie Brewster (William Ragsdale) excised his neighborhood of a vampire threat alongside his idol, skeptical horror host Peter Vincent (Roddy McDowall).
-Now he’s in college and just finishing several years’ worth of therapy to convince himself there were no vampires—that the murders were carried out by a serial killer.
+Now he’s in college and just finishing several years’ worth of therapy to convince himself there were no vampires—that a serial killer carried out the murders.
 Meanwhile, the sequel relies on a role-reversal between Brewster, now a non-believer, and Vincent’s vamp paranoia when he begins to suspect a tenant in his apartment complex has fangs.

 Certainly, this isn’t the most coherent or tightly constructed of stories, but the material still has enough kitsch value and real-life parallels for horror aficionados to maintain interest.
-Consider how Peter Vincent is replaced in his hosting duties by Regine, and how this is not unlike how the real-life “Fright Night” host Larry Vincent was ultimately replaced by Elvira.
+Consider how Peter Vincent is replaced in his hosting duties by Regine, and how this is not unlike how Elvira ultimately replaced the real-life “Fright Night” host Larry Vincent.
 Elsewhere, the film has some weird stuff going on.
 Regine’s oddball vampire entourage is notable for its creature confusion.
 There’s an African-American vamp named Belle whose androgynous appearance anticipates Dil from The Crying Game.
-What might be incessant questions about Belle’s gender (IMDB confirmed Belle is played by Russell Clark, a male) are forgotten when he rollerskates down an empty hallway after an art student, the bloody death resulting in a Pollock-inspired canvas of red.
+What might be incessant questions about Belle’s gender are forgotten when he rollerskates down an empty hallway after an art student whose bloody death resulting in a Pollock-inspired canvas of red.
 Then there’s Louie (John Gries), a sort of wiseguy who’s after Alex, and who turns into a brown, hairy, werewolf-looking thing—except, curiously, he is a vampire according to the movie’s use of roses as vampire repellent (further confusion about this creature stems from the fact that, just a year before, Gries played a werewolf in Fred Dekker’s The Monster Squad).
 They’re all driven around by the frog-mouthed, bug-eating limo driver named Bozworth (Brian Thompson).

 Perhaps its narrow commercial appeal as a sequel to a cult favorite is why 1988 audiences barely had an opportunity to see Fright Night Part II.
 When it was released, critics and audiences responded with summary dismissal.
-Few critics bothered writing a review; among them, Variety offered modest praise in its assessment, calling the film a “better than the average shlocker”.
-Although a major studio, TriStar Pictures, had released the original film, the sequel was produced by The Vista Organization and distributed by the defunct label New Century Vista onto a mere 148 screens, where it earned a little under $3 million domestically (the original reached upward of 1,000 screens and made about $25 million).
+Few critics bothered writing a review; among them, Variety offered modest praise in its assessment, calling the film a “better than the average shlocker.”
+Although a major studio, TriStar Pictures, had released the original film, the sequel was produced by The Vista Organization and distributed by the now-defunct label New Century Vista onto a mere 148 screens, where it earned a little under $3 million domestically (the original reached upward of 1,000 screens and made about $25 million).
 Home video offered limited options for potential fans, including a VHS and short-lived DVD release in pan-and-scan, which is no longer in print.
-Despite the popularity of cult horror on disc, no plans for a Blu-ray have been announced (then again, finding a Blu-ray of the original Fright Night is next to impossible).
+Despite the popularity of cult horror on disc, no plans for a Blu-ray have been announced.
 An audience exists for the film, be they fans of Fright Night or simply horror aficionados.
 And on those terms, it’s a lark—not high art of even expert genre fun, but an entertaining guilty pleasure that deserved better than to be dismissed and forgotten.